 Replacing a commercial HVAC compressor usually costs between $3,000 and $10,000.

 That’s the average range for most buildings.
-But in some cases, the cost can be lower, around $2,000.
+In some cases, the cost can be lower, around $2,000.
 In more complex situations, it might go over $15,000.

 You might be wondering: Why is there such a big difference in price?